Vuk Vulikić

-Vuk Vulikić (Вук Вуликић; born 7 March 1999) is a Serbian college basketball player for the UTEP Miners of the Conference USA.
+Vuk Vulikić (Вук Вуликић; born 7 March 1999) is a Serbian basketball player for Dinamo București of the Liga Națională.

 Early career

 Vulikić played basketball for youth systems of Mondo Basket, Zemun (2011–2015), and Vizura Shark (2015–16) in his hometown.

 College career

 In July 2020, Vulikić committed to play basketball for the UTEP Miners.

 Professional career

 In 2016, Vulikić joined Dynamic BG.
-He left Dynamic BG in July 2020 to play college basketball in the NCAA's Division I.
+He left Dynamic BG in July 2020 to play college basketball in the NCAA's Division I at UCSD.

 National team career

 Vulikić was a member of the Serbian U-18 national basketball team that won the gold medal at the 2017 FIBA Europe Under-18 Championship.
 Over seven tournament games, he averaged 6.0 points, 3.0 rebounds and 4.9 assists per game.
 Also, he was a member of the Serbian U-16 national basketball team that participated at the 2015 FIBA Europe Under-16 Championship.
 Vulikić was a member of the Serbian under-20 team that finished 15th at the 2019 FIBA U20 European Championship in Tel Aviv, Israel.
 Over seven tournament games, he averaged 6.9 points, 2.0 rebounds, and 2.1 assists per game.